 Buried Via Hole (BVH) connects any circuit layers inside the printed circuit board, but there is no conduction with the outer layer.
 There is no conduction extending to the surface of the circuit board.
-This production process cannot be achieved by drilling after the circuit board is bonded.
+Drilling after the circuit board is bonded cannot achieve this production process.
 It must be drilled at the time of individual circuit layers.
 First, partial bonding of the inner layers is carried out, then electroplating, and finally, all layers are bonded.
 Since the operation process is more laborious than the original vias and blind holes, the price is also very high.
 This manufacturing process is only used for high-density circuit boards to increase the space utilization of other circuit layers.

 A buried hole means that the hole cannot be seen from the board’s appearance, but the actual hole is buried in the inner layer of the circuit board.